SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 }
 ```

-The important field here is:
+The most important part is:

 ```json
 "scope": "operator-console"
 ```

-This is the point where the earlier guess becomes easy to verify: the returned `principal/secret` pair can now be used to log into the web console, and the resulting role is `OPERATOR`.
+That makes the earlier suspicion easy to verify.
+The returned `principal/secret` pair can now be used to log into the web console, and the role is `OPERATOR`.

----

-## 4. The privilege escalation is hidden inside workspace

-After logging in, the application still does not expose an obvious “become admin” route.
-The useful surface is:
+After logging in, the application still does not expose an obvious admin function.
+The more useful surface is the workspace bootstrap:

 ```text
 GET /api/workspace/bootstrap
 ```

-This returns a per-session set of action IDs, for example:
+which returns a set of session-specific action IDs such as:

 ```json
 {